HugoIngelsson/cse15l-lab-reports/Lab Report 2/lab_report_2.md

 This is how I accessed my private key.
 For obvious reasons, I'm only showing the first couple of lines out of the entire key.
 Absolute path to private key: `~/.ssh/id_rsa`

 ![Public Key](public_key.png)
 And this is how I accessed my public key.
-Note the only difference is that I used `cat id_rsa.pub` instead of `cat id_rsa`.
-Absolute path to public key: `~/.ssh/id_rsa.pub`
+Absolute path to public key on ieng6: `~/.ssh/authorized_keys`

 ![Login](fingerprint_login.png)
 Finally, this is a screenshot showing me logging into `ieng6` without the use of a password.